ALSETLab/2025-Summer-PowerGrid-Course/docs/04_Venue-Travel-etc.md

 ### Getting to Lyon!
 Lyon benefits from:
 - an international airport (Lyon Saint Exupéry) with direct flights to major cities in France and Europe
-- two major railway stations (Lyon Part-Dieu and Lyon Perrache) with direct TGV connections to the majors cities in France.
+- two major railway stations (Lyon Part-Dieu and Lyon Perrache) with direct TGV connections to the major cities in France.

 A [tramway](https://www.rhonexpress.fr/en) connects the airport to the railway station of Lyon Part-Dieu in 30 minutes.